 Choose the Right Tools

 There is a proliferation of gamification tools, both standalone and integrated into comprehensive learning management systems.
-These range from essential checklists and bingo cards to more sophisticated platforms such as Classcraft, Kahoot!, and Quizizz.
+These range from essential checklists and bingo cards to more sophisticated platforms such as Kids Academy, Classcraft, Kahoot!, and Quizizz.
 Consider your teaching style and students’ needs; pick the tools to complete the job.

 Design Engaging Activities